 Rescue

-In the past, we have helped many owners to rehome a number Golden Retrievers in the East Anglian region.
-We were asked to do so for a number a reasons, including changes in domestic or family circumstances, bereavement, the arrival of a new baby, or sometimes they are just too much of a handful for their owners.
+As a Club, are asked to help many owners rehome their Golden Retriever on a yearly basis.
+This can happen for a number a reasons, including changes in domestic or family circumstances, bereavement, the arrival of a new baby, or sometimes they are just too much of a handful for their owners.
+The dogs can vary in age from young puppies to the older dog in their twilight years but all need loving homes where they can be cared for.

 Read about some of our rescue dogs: